shader-slang/slangpy-samples/examples/soft-rasterizer/README.md

 with fuzzy edges instead of boolean inside/outside.

-In broad strokes, what we want to do:
+In broad strokes, this example will:

 - Generate a reference image
-- Assign initial parameters (random triangle vertices)
+- Assign initial vertex parameters values (to be trained to the reference)
-- Loop epochs
+- Loop epochs:
-    - For each pixel:
+    - For each pixel coordinate:
         - Get reference sample
-        - Calculate sample based on parameters
+        - Calculate a sample based on this epoch's vertex parameters
-        - Calculate Loss
+        - Calculate Loss versus the reference pixel
-        - bwd_diff
+        - bwd_diff(loss)
         - Accumulate gradients
-    - Update parameters
+    - Optimize the vertex parameters using the gradients (gradient descent)
-- Display final triangle
+    - Display triangle

 We're accumulating gradients from multiple samples into three vertices, so this will be happening across multiple threads.
-That means we'll need to use an AtomicTensor to collect the results.
+That means we'll need to avoid overwriting and invalidating the gradient values; for this, we'll use atomic writes by using an AtomicTensor.